Carpal tunnel syndrome

 In severe untreated cases, however, the muscles at the base of the thumb may wither, and loss of sensation may be permanent.
 CTS can become so crippling that people can no longer do their jobs or even perform simple tasks at home.

 Eventually, workers with CTS may be forced to give up their livelihood.
-In one study, nearly half of all patients with CTS changed jobs within 30 months of their diagnosis.
 Because of the controversy surrounding the issue of carpal tunnel syndrome and workers' compensation, workers may not always receive compensation payments.

 Because many factors can contribute to CTS, there is no single way to prevent it.
 Treating any underlying medical condition is important.
 Simple common sense may help minimize some of the risk factors that predispose a person to work-related CTS or other cumulative trauma disorders.
 A patient can learn how to adjust the work area, handle tools, or perform tasks in ways that put less stress on the hands and wrists.
 Proper posture and exercise programs to strengthen the fingers, hands, wrists, forearms, shoulders, and neck may help prevent CTS.